jonviegas/jonviegas/README.md

 ## Hi there :hand:

 I'm **@jonviegas**, developer, specializing in **Java**.
-Student of Systems Analysis and Development.
+Student of System Analysis.
 Worked for years in the administrative and financial areas.
 Ready to work on big projects and help teams achieve their results.

 - ### :computer_mouse: [Portfolio](https://jonviegas.github.io/)